ferro/ferro/README.md

 * allow omnibox keyword interaction, eg `f extract google.com`
 * remove custom compilation system - make modules and require them
 * class system for different types of suggestions
-* write some tests? need to mock chrome api
+* write some tests? need to mock chrome api for some parts

 ### When the manifest command limit of 4 is lifted